 It looks like the instinct of the Azhar scholars is correct in not taking the prohibitory hadiths too seriously.
 Real prohibitions in Islam have extremely strong support behind them, with hadiths easily reaching 80% or 90% authenticity.
 The strongest prohibitory hadith only reaches a score of 21.6%.

-The question is to ask why the Prophet failed to impart this prohibition to his followers like normal prohibitions.
+The question is why the Prophet failed to impart this prohibition to his followers like normal prohibitions.
 Why did it have to come to us through isolated and rather low-quality hadiths?
 The most likely answer is that because he never taught such a prohibition.
-It seems very like that the culture of the generation of Imam Malik began to confuse the hadiths in which the Prophet spoke strongly against picture-making meant for worship (i.e. idol-making), so that the context was lost and only the part where he mentioned picture-making survived.
+It seems very likely that the culture of the generation of Imam Malik began to confuse the hadiths in which the Prophet spoke strongly against picture-making meant for worship (i.e. idol-making), so that the context was lost and only the part where he mentioned picture-making survived.
 A prohibition on making religious idols became generalized in people’s minds to a prohibition on all picture-making.

 Shaykh Ibn Amin’s study (that I linked earlier) adds further support to this theory.
 The Companions seem to have had a very casual attitude toward pictures and statues.
 We also know that Prophet Sulayman had statues built for him as the Quran tells us.
 The evidence of the Quran is always much stronger than hadith (due to the Quran’s far better transmission process), so the Quranic verse can be taken as strong evidence for the permissibility of picture-making (and even statues).
 The hadiths mentioned above are rather low-quality to be able to override what the Quran tells us.